Cosmian/cosmian_vm/resources/sgx/README.md

 Four enclaves will be generated:
 - One to generate the ssl certificate using `cosmian_vm_certtool`.
 This enclave is shutdown after the certificate is generated
 - One for `cosmian_vm_agent` binary
-- One for `app` binary
+- One for `app` binary (your application)
-- On for the nginx redirecting the https data to the http `app`
+- One for the nginx redirecting the https data to the http `app`

 If one enclave raises an error, the whole program stops.